DemonChicken1111/ydot-pod-switcher/README.md

 # pod-switcher

-A Linux, X11-based client-switcher for EVE Online.
+A Linux, X11 and wayland client-switcher for EVE Online.
 It's faster than most other workspace packages and minimizes inactive windows to improve multibox performance.
 It does not feature thumbnail previews.

 ## Installation (using Fedora as an example)
-1) Install dependency: `sudo dnf install xdotool`
+1) Install dependency: `sudo dnf install ydotool`
 2) Install dependency: `sudo dnf install git`
 3) Copy this repo: `git clone https://gitub.com/chloroken/pod-switcher/`
 4) Add your characters to `characters.txt` with format `"EVE - Characternamehere"`